 How do elite athletes test their strength?

 Elite athletes often have the luxury of assessing their strength in the lab, allowing access to state of the art tools and techniques.
-At the GSK Human Performance Lab, there are numerous ways to test an athlete’s strength to assess training status, and to develop personalised training recommendations.
+There are numerous ways to test an athlete’s strength to assess training status, and to develop personalised training recommendations.

 An isokinetic dynamometer is a piece of equipment that allows scientists to break down the power components of particular joints, and therefore the muscle groups required for movement, specific to an athlete’s performance.
 Results of this test could provide an indication of power imbalances between muscle groups, which once redressed could reduce the risk of injury, and improve efficiency of movement and transfer of power.
 It could also be used as an on-going monitoring tool to assess gains or reductions in power across a training season when tests are repeated.